 At this point it would be useful to take a brief look at the development of roll-on/roll-off traffic in general over the Dutch port range with the United Kingdom, before moving on to an examination of the behaviour of liner trades between individual ports and the United Kingdom over the period.
 It has been in the field of roll-on/roll-off traffic in particular that Anglo-Dutch trade through the smaller Dutch ports has gained ground.
 Most of the developments in new roll-on/rolloff techniques took place in the mid to late 1960s, and the main reason for their successful application to Anglo-Dutch trade flows was that the method was most suitable when applied to short-sea routes.
-The roll-on/roll-off method is most economic here since the higher costs incurred during the voyage by the use of specialized ships, the loss of capacity due to a low loading factor (much of the space in roll-on/ roll-off ships is underutilized, for manoeuvring vehicles etc.) and other factors may be offset by the faster turn round time and consequent reduction in terminal costs.4 calculated that as much as 25% of the total growth in trade flows between the two countries over the period 1973-76 was accounted for by the roll-on/roll-off transport technique.
+The roll-on/roll-off method is most economic here since the higher costs incurred during the voyage by the use of specialized ships, the loss of capacity due to a low loading factor (much of the space in roll-on/ roll-off ships is underutilized, for manoeuvring vehicles etc.) and other factors may be offset by the faster turn round time and consequent reduction in terminal costs.

+It is hardly surprising therefore, that in a study of roll-on/roll-off trade through Dutch ports, Vaandrager (1978) concluded that at least 90% of this was with the United Kingdom.
+In terms of the importance of roll-on/roll-off traffic in Anglo-Dutch trade flows, Vaandrager also calculated that as much as 25% of the total growth in trade flows between the two countries over the period 1973-76 was accounted for by the roll-on/roll-off transport technique.
 To place this in prospective, 10% of the total trade flow between the Netherlands and the United Kingdom in 1976 moved by the roll-on/roll-off method.
 It is also of interest to note some of the characteristics of this trade.
 Exports, in common with total trade, by roll-on/roll-off technique exceeded the imports from the United Kingdom by this method, so that an imbalance existed.

-It is hardly surprising therefore, that in a study of roll-on/roll-off trade through Dutch ports, Vaandrager (1978)5 concluded that at least 90% of this was with the United Kingdom.
-In terms of the importance of roll-on/roll-off traffic in Anglo-Dutch trade flows, Vaandrager also

-The types of commodity normally carried by the roll-on/roll-off method and liner services6 are as follows: agricultural produce, groups 0 and 1 (fish, dairy produce, grains, plant and animal basic products), manufactured products and finished items, group 9 (mainly machinery, transport equipment) and a small amount of basic chemical products (group 8) and of semi-finished metal products (group 5).
+The types of commodity normally carried by the roll-on/roll-off method and liner services are as follows: agricultural produce, groups 0 and 1 (fish, dairy produce, grains, plant and animal basic products), manufactured products and finished items, group 9 (mainly machinery, transport equipment) and a small amount of basic chemical products (group 8) and of semi-finished metal products (group 5).
 In trade with the United Kingdom, it was especially in trade in groups 0 and 1 that the roll-on/roll-off technique was of great importance, whereas in the return flow it was group 9 which played the major role.